 Bradley Schoonbaert, Pistons Alumni (2015-18), tied for franchise lead in Career Goals, 2nd in career assists and points, University of Calgary commit.

 Our organization partners with Snap Fitness to provide you with free gym access all year round.
 We also create and facilitate a team off-ice training program so that you can be at your best every day.
-Players will work with skills and skating coach Jon Cara from The Rink throughout the season, and goalie coach Dan Ferguson from GDI Goaltending is here to work with all of the goaltenders during your time in Steinbach.
+Players will work with Skills Development coach JP Vigier from Vigier Hockey throughout the season, and goalie coach Guy St. Vincent from Top Shelf Goaltending is here to work with all of the goaltenders during your time in Steinbach.

 We offer a state-of-the-art dressing room facility, complete with a player lounge that you have access to when you are hanging out at the rink.
 You can sit back and watch some TV, or play some ping-pong to pass the time before a crucial game.